MyAdOptimizer/mao-index/education/mao-education-server-side-listing-mode.md

 * revenue: `Actual payout per click based on bid modifiers.`
 * baseRevenue: `Base bid per click.
 It'll vary based on bid modifiers.`
 * bidModifierLog: `The log that shows  how the baseRevenue bid was modified.`
+* advertiserName: `The name of the advertiser - The ID of the advertiser`

 Example response: